 This new line is a complete new experience to those of us who were used to the 80's playline.
 Everything about these detailed new adult collector dolls is well done, from the boxes to every little accessory, and they need to be handled with a little care.

 When it was time to release a new wave of dolls for this line, members got an email sent with pictures and information about doll details, dates, and prices.
 And sometimes things like this was revealed via a an online webinar, an online video conference where members listened and asked their questions via a chat.
 Integrity Toys also host annual conventions where they reveal dolls, even if Jem dolls were usually not revealed there.

 The very nice people at Integrity Toys even made an official doll site, and are communicating with the collectors via their own forum, for those who are members of their club called Wclub.
 Where fans also talk to each other.
 Each year, there were some special Jem dolls released, like a Wclub special, an upgrade special, and/or Comic Con special.

-In this guide you will find out things like: official presentation text from Integrity Toys, review of the doll with differences from the 80's doll, pictures of the entire packaging, pictures of the dolls from different angles, edition sizes, face mold information, promotion pictures, cartoon comparison, and clothing and accessory information and pictures from several angles.
+In this guide you will find out things like: official presentation text from Integrity Toys, review of the doll with differences from the 80's doll, pictures of the entire packaging, pictures of the dolls from different angles, edition sizes, face sculpt information, promotion pictures, cartoon comparison, and clothing and accessory information and pictures from several angles.